Inria-Empenn/lesion-segmentation-challenge-miccai21/SUBMISSION_GUIDELINES.md

 The Boutiques descriptor is a json file describing how to execute your method.

 The simplest way to create it is to copy the example descriptor `example_method/msseg_example_method_cpu.json` from this repository, and replace the fields "name", "description", "author", "command-line" and "container-image" with the appropriate information.
+Again, use a precise version number for the image tag ; not `latest`.

 The "command-line" field should reflect the command you use to execute your method, with the two input names `[FLAIR1]` and `[FLAIR2]` the output image `[SEGMENTATION]`, as follows: